-Structural variants (SVs) and indels are called from mapped paired-end sequencing reads.
+The DRAGEN Structural Variant (SV) Caller integrates and extends Manta Structural Variant Caller methods to provide structural variant (SV) and indel calls 50 bases or larger.
+SVs and indels are called from mapped paired-end sequencing reads.
 The SV caller is optimized for analysis of germline variation in small sets of individuals and somatic variation in tumor-normal sample pairs.

-The SV caller does the following:
+The SV caller performs the following:

-- Discovers, assembles, and scores large-scale SVs, medium-sized indels, and large insertions within a single efficient workflow. - ► Combines paired and split-read evidence during SV discovery and scoring to improve accuracy, but does not require split-reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence otherwise. - Provides scoring models for germline variants in small sets of diploid samples and somatic variants in matched tumor-normal sample pairs.
+- Discovers, assembles, and scores large-scale SVs, medium-sized indels, and large insertions within a single efficient workflow. - Combines paired and split-read evidence during SV discovery and scoring to improve accuracy, but does not require split-reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence otherwise.

+Provides scoring models for germline variants in small sets of diploid samples and somatic variants in matched tumor-normal sample pairs.